MoonPoet/xaprb-src/content/slides/index-postgresql-database-postgresconf-2018/index.md

 .col[
 # 3. Read Data Presorted

-Indexes are sorted, so the database doesn't need to sort.
+Indexes are sorted, so the database doesn’t need to sort.

 This helps optimize queries such as: